RealityETH/subjectivocracy/whitepaper.md

 Information in the merkel root can be extracted by storing it in an intermediate contract, which can then queried, or by querying the data from an off-chain source such as IPFS and sending the result to an individual contract.

-Each block provides the address of a contract at which the publisher can make information contained in the tree available for contracts to query without the need to provide a Merkel proof.
+Each branch provides the address of a contract at which the publisher can make information contained in the tree available for contracts to query without the need to provide a Merkel proof.
 The Reality Token contract does not attempt to verify what information has been published in the suggested contract or whether it matches the contents of the merkel root; This is left to the validation process chosen in the social sphere.

 A contract using the token natively would simply request the appropriate data for the branch specified when it was called.